 The raised area in the middle of each piece will have a gem inserted, with an LED and battery pack so it glows.

 My first attempt at casting gemstones was Friday night, and they didn't turn out too badly considering the fact that the mold is made out of paper and tape.
+I used theproplady's resin gemmaking tutorial over on youtube, which are quite helpful.
+She has several videos about casting your own gems, so check them out!

 The tape I used must have not been the right kind of plastic, or I must not have added enough catalyst into my resin mixture, because the resulting gems were still tacky after several hours drying.